...

 Types of inserts

-• Carbide Inserts: These inserts offer excellent wear resistance and heat resistance, making them suitable for machining hard materials and achieving long tool life.
+• Carbide Inserts: These inserts offer excellent wear resistance and heat resistance, making them suitable for machining hard Boring Materials and achieving long tool life.

 • Ceramic Inserts: Ceramic inserts provide high cutting speeds and wear resistance, making them ideal for high-speed machining operations and difficult-to-machine materials.